Beadwork Celebrates 20 Years of Publication

 Of course, we would be remiss if we didn’t mention everyone’s favorite column, Bead Boy, which ran from 2000 to 2007.
 Then senior editor Dustin Wedekind beaded his version of each issue’s contest, and the best reader entries were selected for publication alongside Dustin’s.
 We still run into enthusiastic Bead Boy participants and fans at Bead Fest events across the country!

-Whether you’ve been with Beadwork from the start or have just begun your beadweaving journey, we’re happy to have you along for the ride—our growing community of readers, bead manufacturers, shops, and teachers make this craft so remarkable and enjoyable.
-Special thanks to these proud sponsors who helped create our memories giveaway so you all can enter to win amazing prizes.
+Whether you’ve been with Beadwork from the start or have just begun your bead weaving journey, we’re happy to have you along for the ride—our growing community of readers, bead manufacturers, shops, and teachers make this craft so remarkable and enjoyable.

 Editors have put together a list of favorite projects from each issue from the past twenty years.
 Click here to see the list.
-And select patterns from the collection will be available in an ebook format in the Interweave Store starting October 1st!
+Select patterns from the collection can be found in the new Beadwork Editors’ Choice: Peyote Stitch, Picot, Netting, Herringbone Stitch & Other Favorite Patterns eBook.

 Have a favorite project, article, or issue from the past twenty years?
 Leave a comment below!
 Together, let’s make the next twenty years even more amazing than the first!